Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Methods

-\emph{Local ridge} (\texttt{width\_init='local\_ridge'}, supervised): for each centre $\mathbf{c}_k$, a ridge regression is fitted to its $k$ nearest training points ($k = \min(100,\, \lfloor n/K \rfloor)$, floored at 10), yielding per-feature coefficients $\beta_j$.
-The initial width is set as $\sigma_{kj} = \tau\sqrt{\mathrm{Var}(x_j) / |\beta_j|}$, where $\mathrm{Var}(x_j)$ is the variance of feature $j$ among the centre's neighbours and $\tau = 1.5\sqrt{d}$ is a dimensional scaling factor (same rationale as for local variance below), so that features with strong local predictive power (large $|\beta_j|$) receive narrow widths (high sensitivity) while locally irrelevant features receive wide widths (smoothing). \emph{Local variance} (\texttt{width\_init='local\_variance'}, unsupervised): widths are set proportional to the local standard deviation of each feature among the centre's neighbours, scaled by $\sqrt{d}$ so that the Gaussian activation remains approximately $e^{-1/2}$ at the typical neighbour distance regardless of dimensionality (the exponent sums $d$ squared terms, so per-dimension widths must grow with $\sqrt{d}$ to compensate).
+\emph{Local ridge} (supervised): for each centre $\mathbf{c}_k$, a ridge regression is fitted to its $k$ nearest training points ($k = \min(100,\, \lfloor n/K \rfloor)$, floored at 10), yielding per-feature coefficients $\beta_j$.
+The initial width is then

+where $\operatorname{Var}(x_j)$ is the variance of feature $j$ among the centre's neighbours and $\tau = 1.5\sqrt{d}$ is a dimensional scaling factor (same rationale as for local variance below).
+Features with strong local predictive power (large $|\beta_j|$) thus receive narrow widths (high sensitivity), while locally irrelevant features receive wide widths (smoothing). \emph{Local variance} (unsupervised): widths are set proportional to the local standard deviation of each feature among the centre's neighbours, scaled by $\sqrt{d}$ so that the Gaussian activation remains approximately $e^{-1/2}$ at the typical neighbour distance regardless of dimensionality (the exponent sums $d$ squared terms, so per-dimension widths must grow with $\sqrt{d}$ to compensate).
 This purely geometric initialisation ignores target values and is appropriate when features contribute roughly equally.